 In areas where the sun is really intense (California, Florida) it might not last as long because all UV protection has its limits.
 However, it's good to note that I'm in California and I'm about to test it for its third straight year so it's not too bad.

-Blue Wave advertises this more as a "dirt" pool cover than winter pool cover, but it can do both either way.
+Blue Wave advertises this more as a "dirt" cover than a cover for winter time, but it can do both either way.
 It does its job by keeping debris out from the pool so when you put it away after the summer/early fall you can trust that nothing will get in.

 Additionally, even if your pool wasn't perfect clean before putting on the cover for the off season its bottom material is specially made to slow down algae growth.
 The pool should be cleaned before putting the cover on it, but if isn't 100% clean it's good to know that when you open up the pool again in the Spring you won't come back to a big, green surprise.